Minipool deposits are currently disabled in preparation for Saturn 1.

 When the scrub check has been passed successfully, you can promote the vacant minipool to a full minipool.
 This can be done two ways:

-1. Let the node process handle it automatically as soon as the scrub check ends.
+nodeprocess handle it automatically as soon as the scrub check ends. - Do it manually using the CLI.

 The first method will promote the minipool for you automatically, assuming you have the node process / container running and the network's gas cost is below the automated transaction threshold you specified in the Smartnode configuration process (default of 150).
-In the node logs, you will see output like the following:

 If your node process is disabled, you can use the second method via the following command: